Character of the Yin Yang Yo cartoon

 Voiced by: Peter CrugoAn evil mittens-wearing wizard who was a big threat years ago; now he's just a brain looking for a body to regain his reign of evil.

-Voiced by: Seth MacFarlaneA half-man with hairy hooves, but all man (that is if you count collecting comic books and action figures manly).
+Voiced by: Seth MacFarlaneA half-man with hairy hooves, but all man (that is if one would count collecting comic books and action figures manly).
 He is a large man with a bald head who dresses like a city man.